gvenezia/interactive-fractal/README.md

 # Interactive Fractal Animation
-This React application can be manipulated by the user.
+This React application generates a tree-like fractal animation that can be manipulated by the user.

 ## How Was It Built?
 I use the [React Armory tutorial](https://reactarmory.com/guides/learn-react-by-itself/react-basics) as a boilerplate, then add my own functionality on top.